eklitzke/scribl/README.md

 * Minimal dependencies -- just glib
 * Full thread-safety
+* Only floating point (double precision) counters are supported
 * Only two-level string counters are supported
-* Only integer and double counters are supported
-* Event-based threaded serialization
+* Time-based threaded serialization
 * Performance is *not* a goal

 Compiling & Dependencies